- Very light, 48 g (1.70 oz) easily portable.

 The ux570 comes with a 3.7v internal battery.
 From my experience with the older UX560 (which also has an internal battery), it makes this recorder very convenient in a few ways:

 - You don’t have to fumble looking for batteries when you want to record.
 And don’t have to carry extra batteries.

 - You get a minimum of 20 hours of recording from one charge!

 - It’s easy and fast to charge, takes 3 hours to fully charge it.
-And you can charge or power the ux570 using a portable charger/power-bank.
+And you can charge or power the UX570 using your computer, a USB charger, or a portable power-bank.

 - Powers up instantly; most recorders I own take a few seconds to power up.
 By the time you release the power button, the ux570 is powered and ready to record.
 You can start recording within a second.

-This cause your laptop to fly through the air, or if you have connected the ux570 to your desktop, the connector will likely break off.
+This will cause your laptop to fly through the air, or if you have connected the UX570 to your desktop, the connector will likely break off.
 And without that connector, you cannot charge the recorder.
-Having bumped my ux560 a few times while it was connected to my desktop, the mechanism that holds the connector in place broke, so I struggle to insert it into a USB port and the forward button no longer works.
+Having bumped my UX560 a few times while it was connected to my desktop, the mechanism that holds the connector in place broke, so I struggle to insert it into a USB port and the forward button no longer works.

 Frequently Asked Questions:

 Q. Can you recommend a male to female USB-A cable?

 A. Here’s a dedicate page with all the UX570 accessories I recommend: male to female USB-A cable, microSD card, lav/clip-on microphone, boundary microphones, carrying case, portable charger, and splitter cable.

 Q. How do you transfer your recording from the UX570 to a computer?